 Apply to NDTC’s Staff Academy

-We still have plenty to do to elect Democratic candidates up and down the ballot.
+We still have plenty to do to elect Democratic candidates up and down the ballot in 2022 and beyond.

 The training and tools you need, when you need them.
 Courses are available 24/7.
 Are you a candidate, campaign staffer or volunteer, at the beginning stages of your campaign or in the home stretch?
 We have the courses to address your specific needs and arm you with the knowledge to win.View course catalog